All Episodes

 And if I were you, I wouldn't get caught up in the idea that the sole reason here is to defeat the president's nominee.

-Uh when it when it comes to stonewalling the next nominee, no matter who it is, no matter short of Ted Kennedy, in addition to wanting to defeat the guy and keep him or her off the court, the more the Democrats can hold up any action on anything, the sooner the they think they will be able to establish second-term lame duck status on uh on George W. Bush.
+What do you think might else be on the agenda of the Democrats when it comes to stonewalling the next nominee, no matter who it is, short of Ted Kennedy, in addition to wanting to defeat the guy and keep him or her off the court, the more the Democrats can hold up any action on anything,

-He can't work with anybody, he can't work with his own party.
+He can't work with his own party.

 This is why I've been telling you, folks, that the people that really concern me in all this are not the Democrats and the media because they're predictable.

-The people that concern me are the Lindsey Graham's and the John McCain's and the Hagels and whoever else who are going to go out there and try to curry favor with their buddies on the left and the media and in culture in Washington and uh contribute to this note.
+The people that concern me are the Lindsey Grahams and the John McCain's and the Hagels and whoever else who are going to go out there and try to curry favor with their buddies on the left and the media and in culture in Washington and contribute to this note.

-He may he's not even president.
+He's not even president.

 What he wants done can't get done.